 Who would play you in the movie of your life?

-What you appreciate most in your friends?
+What do you appreciate the most in your friends?

-Your idea of happiness?
+What is your idea of happiness?

-Your idea of misery?
+What is your idea of misery?

 What are three little know facts about you?

 I love math puzzles; I chew my nails as a zombie chews skin and I love accents.

 What are your favourite haunts in Toronto and New York?